Sexual rites of passage: Boy insemination initiation rites

 Japanese panel from 1750 (Edo period) depicting a samurai having sexual relations with an adolescent boy.

-Sexual initiation rites of pre-pubescent boys as young as seven years old are or were practiced in many cultures and usually involves sexual acts with older males.
+Many cultures have practiced sexual initiation rites of pre-pubescent boys as young as seven years old, usually through sexual acts with older males.
 For example, in the New Guinea Highlands, among the Baruya and Etoro, fellatio and the ingestion of semen was performed.
 The Kaluli practiced anal sex to 'deliver' semen to the boy.
 The Etoro reviled these Kaluli practices, finding them disgusting.
 The practices continued at least up till the early 80s.
-The Sambia use to, but have abandoned the practice.
+The Sambia used to, but have abandoned the practice.
 These rites are often based on the belief that women represent cosmic disorder.
 Similar rites of ‘boy insemination’ used to be practiced by societies of indigenous Australians, in ancient Greece, and in Japan during the Edo (Tokugawa) period.

 Sexual cleansing of widows

 The sexual cleansing of widows is a tradition that requires widowed women to have sexual intercourse as a form of ritual purification.
 It is practiced in parts of Angola, Congo, Ivory Coast, Malawi (where it is known as kulowa kufa), Mozambique, Kenya, Uganda, and Tanzania.
 It has been suggested that the practice might be based on the idea that a man might die as a result of witchcraft performed by his wife.

 The three- to seven-day ritual can be performed by the deceased husband's brother or other male relative, or even a sex worker.
 Typically, after intercourse, the widow burns her clothes and the man who had performed the purification shaves her head.
 This is often done outside so that the neighborhood can witness that the widow is now cleansed.
-Finally, a chicken is slaughtered.

 The ritual is often forced upon a widow by the family of her deceased husband and the wider community, who may physically harm the uncompliant woman and her children.
 Widow cleansing was outlawed in Kenya by a 2015 bill against domestic violence.